jsiu1248/golf_stat_tracker/readme.md

 - "Birdies Per Round" can also be included after the "Holes" Table is make in a further iteration.
 - "Sand Save Percentage" will be included soon.
 - With "Scoring Average," I'll have to double check if I actually pulled the data for it.
 I'll have to include it soon.
-- "Average Scores" with Pars 3,4,5 wasn't able to made because there are a design flaw.
-A table that has all of the pars for each hole needs to be made.
-After that table is made then I will need to calculate the averages.
-It was a good lesson to go back to the requirements to double check if I missed anything.
 - "Score on every hole" "Putt on Every hole"- I can have it for a further iteration.
 However, how it is built right now it feels cumbersome to extract the data.
 Such a graph would be easier when using Dash or Flask
 - Check if the API has fairway hit data
 - Currently, I can't select certain players to compare myself to.
 I plan to utilize Dash for this feature later.